 The Royal Calusa Full Python is imbued in a stunning royal cobalt blue which highlights the natural giraffe pattern, and is the essence of luxury - a serial numbered, limited edition python handbag with complimenting cobalt interior details.
-Available in Sophie and Sofita, by contact only.
-Limited quantity.
+Available in limited quantity.
 To request your custom order, contact email@example.com.

 Complete with Serial Numbered Signed Certificate of Authenticity

 Can be worn as a shoulder bag or a backpack

 Fits a tablet, continental wallet, 500 ml water bottle all at once!

 Bag measures 12’’ L x 10.5’’ H X 4.5’’ W, strap measures 28″ L x 1″ W (includes closure)